AztecProtocol/aztec-connect/markdown/specs/root_rollup_circuit.md

 This is because, for a verifier smart contract on the Ethereum blockchain network, the computational cost of processing a public input is ~160 gas.
 The computational cost of including a 32-byte value in a SHA256 hash is 6 gas.
 Therefore reducing the public inputs via SHA256 hashing represents a significant gas saving, lowering the cost of processing a rollup block.

+The `rollup_benficiary` is just added to the circuit to ensure the proof constructor can pay who they intend.

 ### ◈ Private Inputs

 1. The recursive proof output of each inner rollup proof (4 $\mathbb{F}_q$ elements represented as 16 $\mathbb{F}_p$ elements, see above)